tianxic-hu/DaisyHackathon/README.md

 Solution by Team ChickenBurrito for Daisy Intelligence 2023 Hackathon

 ## Dataset
-Online Retail II dataset from UCI.
+Online Retail II (ORII) dataset from UCI.
 Here is the [dataset description](https://archive.ics.uci.edu/ml/datasets/Online+Retail+II).

 The dataset was collected over 2 years, and consists of invoice records, products, and customer IDs.